 This sand is formed by the rapid cooling of lava in contact with the sea, the lava is shattered into debris that are small enough to call them sand.
 Then this sand gets thinner and thinner with the tides and the crashing waves, but also thanks to the frequent hard winds!

 That is why you will find different kinds of black sands in Iceland, from really thin to coarse sand.

 Nearly 90% of all the volcanic rock on the planet is basalt.
 The high concentration of iron in basalt also gives it its black color, as iron absorbs a lot of light.

-Generally do not weather well, meaning that the basalt continues to break down as exposed to the weather.
-This is in contrast to standard beaches in the world, where the mineral grains are more resistant to weathering.
+Generally, the weather is quite harsh, meaning that the basalt continues to break down as exposed to the weather.
+This is totally different from standard beaches in the world, where the mineral grains are more resistant to weathering.